Moths of North Carolina

 Taxonomy

-Species Status: The common name 'palmerworm' apparently originated after a massive outbreak of this species in 1791 in New England (Slingerland (1901); Chapman and Lienk (1971).
+Species Status: This is a common species throughout most of its range.
+Relatively rare regional outbreaks have occurred historically in New England and other northern localities that resulted in major defoliation events, particularly of oaks and apples.
+Populations typically drop back to baseline levels within a year or two and may remain there for decades before another major outbreak occurs (Slingerland, 1901; Chapman and Lienk, 1971; Hodges, 1986).
+The common name 'palmerworm' apparently originated after a massive outbreak of this species in 1791 in New England (Slingerland, 1901; Chapman and Lienk, 1971).
 Palmer mean 'wanderer' and referred to pilgrims who visited the Holy Land and brought back a palm frond as proof of their journey.

 Identification

-Adult Markings: Dichomeris ligulella is rather easily recognized by its color patterning, elongated and narrow wings, and labial palps with a prominent scale tuft and a slender, upright third segment that curves rearward and tapers to an acute apex.
+Adult Markings: Dichomeris ligulella is rather easily recognized by its color patterning, elongated and narrow wings, a labial palp with a prominent scale tuft that projects forward, and a slender, upright third segment that curves rearward and tapers to an acute apex.
 The adults have two color morphs that occur in both sexes.
-The first varies from rather uniformly light brown to light grayish, and has varying degrees of scattered darker flecking.
-The forewing of fresh specimens has four dark spots on the dorsal half of the wing that include a pair just before and beyond the middle.
+The first, and here referred to as the 'light morph', varies from rather uniformly light brown to light grayish, and has varying degrees of scattered darker flecking.
+The forewing of fresh specimens has four dark spots that include a pair just before and beyond the middle.
 In the proximal pair the spot closest to the inner margin is slightly posterior to the other spot, while the reverse occurs for the distal pair beyond the middle.
 A row of dark spots is also present at the wing tip that begins in the subapical area and continues along the termen.
-The second color morph has a conspicuous dark brown to brownish-black longitudinal band that extends along the dorsal half from the wing base to the wing tip.
-The band tends to be somewhat jagged on the proximal half.
+The second color morph, here referred to as the 'dark morph', has a conspicuous dark brown to brownish-black longitudinal band that extends along the dorsal half from the wing base to the wing tip.
+The band tends to be somewhat jagged on the proximal half, with two small teeth on the outer edge of the band.

 Adult ID Requirements: Identifiable from good quality photos of unworn specimens.